Shakeel Badayuni: Career

 Shakeel shared a close friendship with Naushad, Ravi, and Naushad's former assistant, Ghulam Mohammed, with whom he enjoyed his life to the fullest.
 Naushad used Shakeel as the lyricist for his tunes for most of his films for a period of 24 years.
 Baiju Bawra, which was a milestone in both of their careers, was supposed to go to Kavi Pradeep.
 Vijay Bhatt, the director of the movie was insistent on using Kavi Pradeep as the lyricist, since the film was supposed to have many devotional songs.
 Naushad requested Vijay Bhatt to hear the lyrics written by Shakeel.
 Vijay Bhatt agreed.

 When Shakeel Badayuni was diagnosed with tuberculosis, he was put up in a sanatorium in Panchgani for treatment.
-Naushad knowing that his financial condition was not good, took 3 films to him, getting the lyrics written in the sanatorium, and got him a payment of nearly 10 times more than his normal fees.
+Naushad knowing that his financial condition was not good, took three films to him, having the lyrics written in the sanatorium, and got him a payment of nearly ten times more than his normal fees.